initgrep-com/initgrep.blog/_fitnessCollection/randomFitness/The new collection tutorial two (copy).markdown

 ---

-## Even past its prime, a group of users who find community in their mental illness retain a strong grip on the platform
+### better of an idea and more to share in the next edit

 >Scrolling through y0ung-blood, a wildly popular Tumblr, eventually you’ll see a picture of a daisy strung >along a wall.
 Underneath it, there’s a message.